mobile app bar

 “The Nuggets lost last night because his teammates went a collective 1-15 in the fourth quarter,” Windhorst said.

 It’s nearly impossible to win an NBA playoff game with that level of contributions, especially against a team as good as the Thunder.
-Denver has their work cut out for them if they have any hope of winning this series.
+Denver has their work cut out for it if they have any hope of winning this series.
 Game 6 could have an ugly outcome for this current core.

 Post Edited By:Jodi Whisenhunt